-Jesus was not making a statement of uncertainty when He said, "If I go."
-He was saying that, as surely as I go, so certainly will I return and receive My own.
+Jesus was not making a statement of uncertainty when He said, "If I go; "but, as surely as I go, will I return and receive My own.

 Although some scholars disagree, most think the above Scripture is referring to Jesus' second coming, or the rapture.Verses 4-6: "And you know the way to where I am going."
 5Thomas said to him, "Lord, we do not know where you are going.
 How can we know the way?
 Jesus said to him, "I am the way, and the truth, and the life.
 No one comes to the Father except through me."

 "The Way the Truth and the Life"

 "Jesus is the way:" To the Father and Heaven.
 Early Christianity was known as, "The Way."
 It was the way to Heaven then and is 'the way to Heaven' now." (no one comes to the Father except through me)."

 "Jesus is the Truth:" The truth was brought to light when Jesus fulfilled all the prophecies concerning Himself, proving He was who He claimed to be.
 Many manuscripts in early Christianity used the word, "Truth" when referencing God.

 "Jesus is the Life:" A few years back I read where some small seeds had been excavated out of an Egyptian pyramid.
 When the seeds were planted they began to grow.
 They grew because they contained the 'Gift of Life,' placed there by the Creator.

 Jesus provides the "Gift of Eternal Life."
 In a previous study, He described it as, the Fountain of Life that never ends.
 It's His gift to us.